-The ENGIE solution: using renewable hydrogen on an industrial scale to continuously produce biofuels.
+The Masshylia solution: to use renewable hydrogen on an industrial scale to continuously produce biofuels

 How is this project innovative?
-The project is ground-breaking in a number of ways: thanks to large-scale storage and the implementation of a management system, it will be able to overcome the issue of intermittent solar electricity production.
+The project is ground-breaking in a number of ways: thanks to hydrogen storage and the implementation of an energy management system, it will be able to partly overcome the issue of intermittent renewable electricity production and increase project competitiveness.
 This will guarantee a continuous supply of hydrogen to the biorefinery.
-The project also includes several photovoltaic farms that will optimise the power supply to the electrolyser.

 These innovations make Masshylia a role model for industrial decarbonisation that is unique in Europe.

 In addition to the biorefinery's own energy needs, the hydrogen produced will be able to serve the needs of the industries surrounding Fos-sur-Mer (Marseille) and local mobility and service projects (road, sea and rail).

 Masshylia thus paves the way for a reproducible hydrogen ecosystem, on an industrial and multi-purpose scale, that will contribute to the development of the area while also having an international reach thanks to its proximity to the Mediterranean.

 - An average of 50 tonnes of green hydrogen produced every day by a 120 MW electrolyser.